Facts About SBC

 7 graduates have won the prestigious Whealen-O’Reilly Scholarship to the College of the Holy Cross.

-Our chapel contains 8 magnificent stoneware sculptures of the Canadian Jesuit Martyrs by renowned artist Gerald Squires, C.M.
+Our chapel contains 8 magnificent stoneware wall-reliefs of the Canadian Jesuit Martyrs by renowned artist Gerald Squires, C.M.